promitbasak/promitbasak.github.io/_pages/research.md

 <hr class="thin-hr-line">

-My research is centered around advancing **deep learning**, **computer vision**, and **healthcare**, with the goal of exploring both foundational developments and transformative applications.
+My research is centered around advancing **machine learning**, **intelligent sensing**, and **biomedical AI**, with the goal of exploring both foundational developments and transformative applications.
 I am particularly interested in how these technologies can be applied to solve some of the most pressing challenges in healthcare, human-computer interaction, and beyond.

 <br>

-### **<u>AI in Healthcare</u>**
+### **<u>Biomedical AI</u>**

 <img title="AI Healthcare" alt="AI Healthcare" src="/assets/images/AI healthcare.png" width="25%">